CleverTap/clevertap-unity-sdk/README.md

 1. Import the CleverTapUnityPlugin.unitypackage into your Unity Project (`Assets` > `Import Package` > `Custom Package`) or manually Copy `Plugin/CleverTapUnity`, `Plugin/PlayServicesResolver` and `Plugin/Plugins/Android` (or copy the files in `Plugin/Plugins/Android` to your existing `Assets/Plugins/Android` directory) into the Assets directory of your Unity Project.

 2. Create an empty game object (GameObject -> Create Empty) and rename it `CleverTapUnity`.
 Add `Assets/CleverTapUnity/CleverTapUnity-Scripts/CleverTapUnity.cs` as a component of the `CleverTapUnity GameObject`.
+To receive the SDK callbacks the name of the game object must be  **CleverTapUnity**.

     ![alt text](example/images/unity_gameobj.jpg  "unity game object")